t-muehlbauer/dev_udacity_blogpost/README.md

 3. Trust in the television (column: pt09)
 4. Behavior in the election (column: pv01)

-The responses of the population are classified into social classes based on how the participants perceive themselves.
-(F035 - id02)
+The responses of the population are classified into social classes based on how the participants perceive themselves. (column: id02)

 ## Installation and Libraries
 The code is compatible with Python version 3.* and relies on the following libraries: